 How Do You Set Up the Shure SM7B?

-Setting up a Shure SM7B is a straight-forward process.
-After attaching the Microphone to either a boom arm or a stand, you need to connect an XLR cable from the Microphone into your audio interface.
+Setting up a Shure SM7B is a straightforward process.
+After attaching the microphone to either a boom arm or a stand, you need to connect an XLR cable from the microphone to your audio interface.
 Once that’s done, connect the audio interface to the computer, typically with a USB cable provided with the interface.

 Is the Shure SM7B Worth the Price?

-The SM7B produces some of the best audio quality on the market, it’s got an incredible build construction, and will be viable for any content creation for years to come.
+The SM7B produces some of the best audio quality on the market; it’s got an incredible build construction and will be viable for any content creation for years.
 I believe this microphone is worth the $400 price tag, however it’s important to consider if you can take full advantage of it.
-If you’re a content creator looking to produce Video Content, as well as livestreams, you’ll get a very satisfying experience from using this microphone.
+If you’re a content creator looking to produce video content and live streams, you’ll get a very satisfying experience from using this microphone.

 Is the Shure SM7B Worth the Money?

-If you’re chasing excellent audio quality for your podcasts, commentaries and other vocal applications.
+If you’re chasing excellent audio quality for your podcasts, commentaries and other vocal applications, then Shure SM7B is absolutely worth the money.
 However, for live streaming, you can achieve similar quality audio with cheaper microphone alternatives such as the Elgato Wave 1 & 3.
-Despite that, the Shure SM7B has a unique sound signature, that is distinct from any other microphone on the market, and it has always been associated with quality production.
+Despite that, the Shure SM7B has a unique sound signature that is distinct from any other microphone on the market and has always been associated with quality production.
 If you have the disposable income to spend, try it out!